danmilneusw/Extra/How to Setup Python and Pygame.md

 </div>
 <br>

-9. Finally, if you're using VS Code (I recommend you do), select the option at the bottom right or maybe bottom left on Windows to bring up the options to select a Python interpreter at the top of the screen and select your environment:
+9. Finally, if you're using VS Code (I recommend you do), open or create a Python file and select the option at the bottom right or maybe bottom left on Windows to bring up the options to select a Python interpreter at the top of the screen and select your environment:

 <br>
 <div align="center">